Kitura/BlueSocket/README.md

 # BlueSocket

 ## Overview
 Socket framework for Swift using the Swift Package Manager.
-Works on OS X and Linux.
+Works on macOS and Linux.

 ## Contents